 The CEQA GHG Emissions Thresholds is a guidance document and does not propose development or changes to land use and zoning.
 Thus, implementation of the CEQA GHG Emissions Thresholds would not result in construction or operational impacts related to alterations in drainage patterns and impervious surfaces.
 Implementation of several CAP measures may promote infrastructure development and small-scale construction activities within Hayward.
-CAP Actions BE-1.1, BE-1.2, and BE-2.1 through BE-2.3 promote electrification and decarbonization of existing single-family homes.
-Measure BE-3 encourages energy efficiency upgrades and retrofits to existing buildings and commercial and multi-family buildings.
-Measure T-1 would improve bicycle and pedestrian facilities throughout the City, Measures T-4, T-5, and T-7 would expand EV charging stations and supporting infrastructure.
+CAP Measures BE-1 and BE-2 promote electrification of existing buildings, Measure T-1 would improve bicycle and pedestrian facilities throughout the City, Measures T-4, T-5, and T-7 would expand EV charging stations and supporting infrastructure, and Measure BE-3 encourages energy efficiency upgrades and retrofits to existing buildings and commercial and multi-family buildings.
 CAP Measure WW-1 would incentivize water efficiency retrofits to existing buildings and landscaped areas.
-Additionally, CAP Action BE 1.6 would result in the potential expansion of the existing WPCF cogeneration facility to produce more biogas.